mitranim/atril/notes.md

 support locals without inheriting a masking object from the scope (which works fine for reads but breaks writes), or mutating the scope by assigning the locals to it.
 Should look into ways to fix that.

+Lots and lots of expressions are going to be just property references.
+Should be easy to optimise this without writing an expression compiler.
+Should also emulate the behaviour of other expressions when the property is not in scope (throw a reference error).

 `for.*` keeps references to unused virtual nodes for fast reuse.
 This is a potential memory "leak" in a sense that if the viewmodel initially requires a